CWWhitney/Limpopo_model/limpopo_decision_function.md

 # Computed based on the Hargreaves Samani equation, as implemented in the Evapotranspiration package)
 # Input temperature data comes from the NASAPOWER dataset
 # (accessed through the nasapower package)
-# The scenario data will be based on scenarios that represent conditions
+# The scenario data are based on scenarios that represent conditions
 # during real years in the past
 # To get from ET0 to crop water use, we need to multiply ET0 with a crop
 # coefficient (kc), which is estimated for each month